 Once you complete your application to the camp, YouthHub will direct you to enter the email address of your recommender.
 That screen does not appear until the end of your application.
 It will then email then a short form to fill out.
 You do not need to have a formal letter from your teacher.

 Can My Child Who is Home Schooled/Following an Alternative Program Apply?

 Yes!
 With regard to recommendation from a science or math teacher, please email email@example.com so that we can agree on an alternative adult to complete the recommendation.

 If your student is in an ungraded program, or working ahead, we will consider their age instead of grade.
-For example, if you 9 year old is working at a grade equivalency of 7th grade, they are not eligible for our program due to her age.
-If you are uncertain if your child is eligible, please email email@example.com.
+For example, if you 9 year old is working at a grade equivalency of 7th grade, they are not eligible for our program due to their age.
+If you are uncertain if your child is eligible, please email firstname.lastname@example.org.